 “It’s a simple task, but it makes a whole lot of difference”

-Marlene tells us that the most rewarding part of her job is when she sees that the family is glad that their loved one is in safe hands.
+Marlene tells us that the most rewarding part of her job is seeing that the family is glad their loved one is in safe hands.

 “Just the relief that there’s someone with their relative is enough to make them feel better,” she says.
 “They can have a break, sleep, or read a book.
 One night, I went to see a mother being looked after by her two daughters.
 It was the first time the daughters watched a film the whole way through because they knew I was there.
 It’s a simple task, but it makes a whole lot of difference.”